percona/k8spg-docs/docs/backups.md

     type.
 These actions will result in downloading a file in JSON format with your new private key and related information.

+3. Now you should create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using base64-encoded versions of two files: the file containing the private key you have just downloaded, and the special `gcs.conf` configuration file.

+    The content of the `gcs.conf` file depends on the repository name.
+In case of the `repo1` repository, it looks as follows:

+    ```
+    [global]
+    repo1-gcs-key=/etc/pgbackrest/conf.d/gcs-key.json
+    ```

-3. Now you should use a base64-encoded version of this file and create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
-You can encode the file with the `base64 <filename>` command.
-When done, create a yaml file with your cluster name and base64-encoded file contents as the following `cluster1-pgbackrest-secrets.yaml` example:
+    You can encode a text file with the `base64 <filename>` command.
+    When done, create the following yaml file with your cluster name and base64-encoded files contents as the following `cluster1-pgbackrest-secrets.yaml` example:

     ```yaml